-Our strategy is also integral to wider school plans for education recovery, notably in its targeted support through the National/School-led Tutoring Programme for pupils whose education has been worst affected, including non-disadvantaged pupils.
+Our strategy is also integral to on-going wider school plans for education recovery, particularly with the focus upon social and emotional regulation and well-being, aligned to National/School-led Tutoring Programme for pupils whose education has been worst affected, including non-disadvantaged pupils.

-Our approach will be responsive to common challenges and individual needs, rooted in robust diagnostic assessment, not assumptions about the impact of disadvantage.
+Our approach is to be responsive to common challenges and individual needs, rooted in robust diagnostic assessment, not assumptions about the impact of disadvantage.
 The approaches we have adopted complement each other to help pupils excel.
 To ensure they are effective we will: